Code-Institute-Submissions/LPetkova-Portfolio/README.md

 ### Further Testing

--   The Website was tested on Google Chrome,Mozilla Firefox, Safari and  Internet Explorer browsers.
+-   The Website was tested on Google Chrome,Mozilla Firefox, Safari, Microsoft Edge and  Internet Explorer browsers.
 -   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.

 ### Known bugs